 A new strain of ransomware has managed to penetrate several critical government networks and NSA has been called upon to assist in remediating the infection to prevent massive data losses.
 For each infected machine, an encrypted copy of the key needed to decrypt the ransomed files has been stored in a smart contract on the Ethereum blockchain* and is set to only be unlocked upon receipt of the ransom payment.
 Your mission is to ultimately (1) find a way to unlock the ransomware without giving in to the attacker’s demands and (2) figure out a way to recover all of the funds already paid by other victims.
 Are YOU up to the challenge?

 The Codebreaker Challenge was developed by the National Security Agency.

-* - for the purposes of this challenge, a private blockchain has been created with no real monetary value associated with the Ether.
-See http://www.ethdocs.org/en/latest/ for more information about Ethereum.
+* For the purposes of this challenge, a private blockchain has been created with no real monetary value associated with the Ether.
+See https://www.ethereum.org/ for more information about Ethereum.

 The NICE Challenge Project develops real world cybersecurity challenges within virtualized business environments that bring students the workforce experience before the workforce.
 Our goal is to bring the most realistic experiences to students, at scale year round, while also generating useful assessment data about their knowledge, skills, and abilities for educators.

 The NICE Challenges are the actual content of our project.
 While challenges appear to be very similar to labs they have some very important differences.
 Challenges emphasize real world problem solving over step-by-step instructions.
 To do this our challenges are written as business scenarios which have many different technical solutions.
 Step-by-step labs provide the illusion that there is only one way to complete a task, while also having very limited real world value.
 Along with each challenge we provide documentation for the educator or administrator that has multi-tier evaluation support while continuing to leave the true evaluation to them.